AdobeDocs/experience-manager-guides.en/help/product-guide/learning-content/manage-course.md

 ---
-title: Manage a course in Learning and Training content
+title: Manage a course in Product Training and Learning
 description: Learn about the various features present in Experience Manager Guides that allow you to manage your course efficiently.
 feature: Authoring
 role: User